Moments of primes in progressions to a large modulus: Reduced residues in a progression to a large modulus

 Therefore, we have

 as desired. \end{proof}

 \end{lemma}

 Using the lemma, we compute the moments of reduced residues in an arithmetic progression to a large modulus.
-This is essentially \cite[Theorem 1.1]{https://doi.org/10.48550/arxiv.2301.06095} with $c_1 \equiv \cdots \equiv c_k \equiv a \Mod{r}$ (in Kuperberg's notation), except our error term depends on the modulus $q$ explicitly, which is crucial to the proof of Theorem \ref{thm:variesa}.
+This is essentially \cite[Theorem 1.1]{MR4843239} with $c_1 \equiv \cdots \equiv c_k \equiv a \Mod{r}$ (in Kuperberg's notation), except our error term depends on the modulus $q$ explicitly, which plays a key role in the proof of Theorem \ref{thm:variesa}.